Growing Avocados In Phoenix Arizona

 Overview

-Phoenix.
-Supposedly there are large mature avocados somewhere in the Phoenix area, producing bushels of fruit, and when the moon is full there are fairies and leprechauns playing in the branches.
-Okay, I made that last part up, but I have yet to see a large avocado tree growing in the ground here.
-The above picture does show that they can be kept alive with a fair amount of pampering but the jury is still out as to whether this tree will at some point start to take off and size up.
+Avocado trees seem to be the gardening urban legend of Phoenix.
+Supposedly there are large mature avocados somewhere in the Phoenix area, producing bushels of wonderful fruit, and when the moon is full there are fairies and leprechauns playing in the branches.
+Okay, I made that last part up, but I have yet to see a large avocado tree growing and producing in the ground here.
+The above picture does show that there is hope but the jury is still out as to whether this tree will at some point produce delicious fruit.
 The main problems with growing avocados in Phoenix is that they don't like the summer heat or the salty soil and water.
 Winter cold does not seem to be a problem with the more hardy varieties.

 Heat Tolerance and Sun Exposure